Check if your child is eligible for $1,000+ in a Trump Account →

 If Your Newborn Doesn't Have an SSN Yet

 This is one of the most common situations parents run into.
-If you want to file by April 15 but your child was recently born and doesn't have their SSN yet, you have a few options.
+If your child was recently born and doesn't have their SSN yet, you have a few options.

 Not sure what your child qualifies for?
 Find out in 30 seconds at investamericaquiz.com.